hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

 ## Acees remote instance from VS Code
 [This thread](https://forum.access-hive.org.au/t/working-with-jupyter-notebooks-on-gadi-are-via-vs-code/461/2) mentions access ARE instance from VS Code.
 In addition:

-- If it's a JupyterLab session, I can directly use it in VS Code
+- If it's a JupyterLab session, I can directly use it in VS Code.
+If not, I can create jupyter session there and use it.